Lightstreamer/Lightstreamer-example-ChatTile-adapter-java/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer SDK for Java In-Process Adapters version 7.3 to 7.4.
+- Compatible with Lightstreamer SDK for Java In-Process Adapters since version 8.0.
+- For a version of this example compatible with Lightstreamer SDK for Java Adapters versions 7.3 to 7.4, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-ChatTile-adapter-java/tree/last_for_interface_7.4.x).
 - For a version of this example compatible with Lightstreamer SDK for Java Adapters version 6.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-ChatTile-adapter-java/tree/pre_mvn).
 - For a version of this example compatible with Lightstreamer SDK for Java Adapters version 5.1, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-ChatTile-adapter-java/tree/for_Lightstreamer_5.1).